sttk/sabi/README.md

 * The `DataHub` type implements all of these specific data access interfaces.
 When a `DataHub` instance is passed to a logic function, the logic function interacts with it via the narrower interface, ensuring it only sees and uses the methods it needs.
-  By embedding mechanism of Go, an interface is satisfied all its methods by other structs that implements them.
+  Using Go's embedding mechanism, a type implements an interface by methods of other structs.
   The `DataHub` simply needs to have methods that match the signatures of all the methods declared across the various logic-facing data access interfaces.